jimporter/mettle/README.md

 #### Aggregate everything

-The `mettle` universal test runner makes it a snap to write multiple, independent test files – even ones running completely different kinds of tests – and aggregate them into a single list of results.
+The `mettle` unified test runner makes it a snap to write multiple, independent test files – even ones running completely different kinds of tests – and aggregate them into a single list of results.

 ## A Brief Example